Rocky: Plot

-Rocky begins to build a romantic relationship with Adrianna "Adrian" Pennino, a shy woman who is working part-time at the J&M Tropical Fish pet store.
-Adrian's brother and Rocky's best friend, Paulie, helps Rocky get a date with his sister and offers to work as a cornerman with him for the fight, an offer Rocky turns down.
-Paulie becomes jealous of Rocky's success, but Rocky placates him by agreeing to advertise the meat packing business where Paulie works for sponsorship as part of the upcoming fight, and both of them reconcile.
-Rocky trains extensively for the championship fight, while Apollo is unconcerned about the match and puts more effort into promotion than training.
+Rocky builds a romantic relationship with Adrianna "Adrian" Pennino, a shy woman who is working part-time at the J&M Tropical Fish pet store.
+Adrian's brother and Rocky's best friend, Paulie, sets his sister up on a date with Rocky.
+She initially rejects his advances but consents to each subsequent step of the date when he continues to ask.
+Paulie also offers to work as a cornerman with him for the fight, an offer Rocky turns down.
+Paulie becomes jealous of Rocky's success, but Rocky placates him by agreeing to advertise the meat packing business where Paulie works as part of the fight.
+Rocky trains extensively for the match, while Apollo is unconcerned and puts more effort into promotion than training.
 The night before the match, Rocky visits the Spectrum and begins to lose confidence.
-He confesses to Adrian that he does not believe he can win, but strives to go the distance against Creed, which no other fighter has done, to prove himself to everyone.
+He confesses to Adrian that he does not believe he can win but strives to go the distance against Apollo, which no other fighter has done, to prove himself.

-On New Year's Day, the fight is held with Creed making a dramatic entrance dressed as George Washington and then Uncle Sam.
-Taking advantage of his overconfidence, Rocky knocks him down in the first round—the first time that Creed has ever been knocked down.
-Humbled and worried, Creed takes Rocky more seriously for the rest of the fight, though his ego never fully fades.
-The fight goes on for the full fifteen rounds, with both combatants sustaining various injuries: Rocky, with hits to the head and swollen eyes, requires his right eyelid to be cut to restore his vision, while Apollo, with internal bleeding and a broken rib, struggles to breathe.
-As the fight concludes, Creed's superior skill is countered by Rocky's incredible stamina, toughness and an unbreakable will to fight on.
-As the final bell sounds, both fighters promise each other there will be no rematch.
+On New Year's Day, the fight is held with Apollo making a dramatic entrance dressed as George Washington and then Uncle Sam.
+Taking advantage of his overconfidence, Rocky knocks him down in the first round—the first time that Apollo has ever been knocked down.
+Humbled and worried, Apollo takes Rocky more seriously for the rest of the fight, which goes on for the full fifteen rounds, with both combatants sustaining various injuries: Rocky, with hits to the head and swollen eyes, requires his right eyelid to be cut to restore his vision, while Apollo, with internal bleeding and a broken rib, struggles to breathe.
+As the fight concludes, Apollo's skill is countered by Rocky's stamina, toughness and will.
+As the final bell sounds, Apollo tells Rocky there "ain't gonna be no rematch".
+Rocky replies that he does not want one.

-As the ring is flooded with reporters and excited fans, Rocky calls out repeatedly for Adrian, who runs down as Paulie distracts security, helping her get into the ring.
-As Jergens declares Creed the winner by virtue of a split decision, Rocky and Adrian embrace and profess their love for each other, unconcerned with the outcome of the fight.
+As the ring is flooded with reporters and excited fans, Rocky calls out repeatedly for Adrian, who makes her way into the ring.
+As Jergens declares Apollo the winner by virtue of a split decision, Rocky and Adrian embrace and profess their love for each other, unconcerned with the outcome of the fight.